JBX2010/KataGo_Colab/README.md

+# You can view the more formatted wiki here! https://github.com/JBX2010/KataGo_Colab/wiki/Getting-Started!
 Updates: July 24, 2020

 OGS KataGo bot made much easier to setup now.
 Only 2 clicks required and bot starts in 1 minute.
 Try it out.